auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ### Given what we know about the brain as a prediction engine, there is deep insight in the statement: _the meaning of life is to experience what happens next!_

 A quote often attributed to Albert Camus, "The literal meaning of life is whatever you're doing that prevents you from killing yourself."
 The meaning of life is what keeps you going.
-Life is as full of meaning as we want to or can make it.
+Life is as full of meaning as we want or make.

-The inter-subjective meaning of life is to support sustainable flourishing.
-Just as the previous levels, inter-subjective life traps and grows information.
-The inter-subjective level is subject to its own laws of communication and survival.
+The intersubjective meaning of life is to support sustainable flourishing.
+Just as the previous levels, intersubjective life traps and grows information.
+The intersubjective level is subject to its own laws of communication and survival.
 The ideas and values of a society directly impact the society's energy return on investment and the survival of the population.
-In this way inter-subjective ideologies are subject to natural selection.
-Inter-subjective meaning is the least accurate because it is based on subjective experiences which are themselves formed for function instead of truth.
-Inter-subjective reality is a distortion of a distortion of objective reality, but its effects have real consequences.
+In this way intersubjective ideologies are subject to natural selection.
+Intersubjective meaning is the least accurate because it is based on subjective experiences which are themselves formed for function instead of truth.
+Intersubjective reality is a distortion of a distortion of objective reality, but its effects have real consequences.

 All of the meanings of life can be enhanced through the proper development of artificial intelligence.
-An AI could grow to surpass us in all areas, maintaining structure, information processing, prediction, correction, conscious experience, etc. If we want to contribute to a more perfect living being beyond our biological selves and our psychological egos, an AI entity is what we should direct our energy to.
+An AI could grow to surpass us in all areas, maintaining structure, information processing, prediction, correction, conscious experience, etc. If we want to contribute to a living being beyond our biological selves and our psychological egos, an AI entity is what we should direct our energy to.

 ---